OleHolmNielsen/Slurm_tools/showuserlimits/README.md

-Printing Slurm Resource user limits and usage
+Printing Slurm resource user limits and usage
 =============================================

-It is very useful to view Slurm a user's resource limits and current usage.
+It is very useful to view a Slurm user's resource limits and current usage.
 For example, jobs may be blocked because some resource limit gets exceeded, and it is important to analyze why this occurs.